-The Emissions Reduction Fund has three key elements, including crediting, purchasing and safeguarding emissions reductions.
+The ACCU Scheme (formerly known as the Emissions Reduction Fund) has three key elements, including crediting, purchasing and safeguarding emissions reductions.

 scope 1 emissions of more than 100,000 tonnes of carbon dioxide equivalent (t CO2-e) per year.
 This extends to businesses across a broad range of industry sectors, including electricity generation, mining, oil and gas, manufacturing, transport, construction and waste.
 Collectively, these facilities account for about half of Australia’s emissions.